Let’s Get Going. Select One:

 Camera: Canon Powershot G7X Mark III

 Why We Picked It: The screen flips up for selfie recording, it’s lightweight, and does almost everything a bigger camera does for a much lower price tag.
-The only reason I don’t use this camera more is because I’m using the Sony I recommend in the Top Tier section on this page (below).
+The only reason we don’t use this camera more is because we’re using the Sony we recommend in the Top Tier section on this page (below).

 What They Could do to Improve: Make sure you get an extra battery if you’re going to do longer recording sessions or batching, because this lil beast eats the little battery life for breakfast.

 Alternate Camera: DJI Pocket 2

 Why We Picked It: This little thing is almost perfect if you do a lot of vlogging or shots walking around.
 Why?
 Because it really is as small as it looks, and packs a solid 4K camera, stabilization, a selfie screen into a frame you could forget you put into your pocket.
 We also enjoy the cool features like face-follow and smooth transition between stabilization options.
 Sometimes we just wish we had an excuse to use this camera more on Channel Makers.
-Maybe I need to, you know, go outside more? 🙂
+Maybe we need to, you know, go outside more? 🙂

 What They Could do to Improve: Not a big deal, but becaue it’s so different there is a learning curve upfront.
 We also wish the price was just a little bit less, but hey, they’re packing a camera, screen, and gimbal into something just bigger than a pack of gum.